Linear acceleration emission of pulsar relativistic streaming instability and interacting plasma bunches

-One can estimate over which time, $T$, the whole energy of the electrostatic waves, $E_\mathrm{tot}$, which is only a part of the converted kinetic energy, is emitted with the maximal found emission power, $P_\mathrm{max}$.
-In the pulsar reference frame, this time is $T = E_\mathrm{tot}/P_\mathrm{max} \sim190\,\mu\mathrm{s}$ for the relativistic beam instability and $T\sim300\,$ns for the plasma bunch interaction.
-For comparison, the total simulation time of the streaming instability was $15.6\,\mu\mathrm{s}$ and of the plasma bunch interaction $984\,n\mathrm{s}$.
+We can estimate over which time, $\Delta t$, the whole energy of the electrostatic superluminal L-mode waves, $E_\mathrm{tot}$, is emitted with the highest emission power, $P_\mathrm{max}$.
+In the pulsar reference frame, this time is $\Delta t = E_\mathrm{tot}/P_\mathrm{max} \sim50\,\mu\mathrm{s}$ for the relativistic beam instability and $\Delta t \sim68\,$ns for the plasma bunch interaction.
+For comparison, the total simulation time of the streaming instability was $15.6\,\mu\mathrm{s}$ and that of the plasma bunch interaction was $984\,n\mathrm{s}$.
 Therefore, it can be expected that the emission process does not significantly influence the evolution of the relativistic beam instability.
 However, most of the electrostatic energy in the plasma bunch is emitted during the simulation time.
-Hence, our results must be cautiously interpreted for times $\omega_\mathrm{p}t\gtrsim1000$.
-Moreover, a question arises whether the plasma bunch does not radiate most of its energy before another emission mechanism (e.g., the relativistic plasma emission) has time to develop before it starts to radiate.
+Hence, our results must be cautiously interpreted for times $\omega_\mathrm{p}'t'\gtrsim1000$.
+Moreover, the question arises whether the plasma bunch does not radiate most of its energy before another emission mechanism (e.g., the relativistic plasma emission) has time to develop before it starts to radiate.